btntpntk/Dynamic-Asset-Allocation-with-Market-Regime-Detection/README.md

-# Regime-Aware Portfolio Optimization Dashboard
+# Dynamic Asset Allocation with Market Regime Detection Dashboard

 This project is a Streamlit-based web application that implements and visualizes a regime-aware portfolio optimization strategy.
 The application identifies different market regimes (e.g., bull, bear, high/low volatility) using a Hidden Markov Model (HMM) and then constructs an optimal portfolio for each regime.